particle-iot/docs/src/content/hardware/ethernet/ethernet.md

 - Ethernet networks without a DHCP server require Device OS 5.3.0 or later.
 Earlier versions did not support static IP addresses.

-- There is no support for Ethernet on Gen 2 devices (Photon, P1, Electron, E Series).
-There is not enough room for it on the Photon and P1, and the Electron/E Series TCP/IP stack is completely different and incompatible and difficult to port to, and there is not enough space for it.
+- There is no support for Ethernet on Gen 2 devices (Photon, P1, Electron, E-Series).
+There is not enough room for it on the Photon and P1, and the Electron/E-Series TCP/IP stack is completely different and incompatible and difficult to port to, and there is not enough space for it.

 ### Fallback

 Device OS only uses the presence of Ethernet link and the ability to obtain a DHCP address for the availability of Ethernet.
-If Ethernet is available, it will always be used instead of the device's other network (Wi-Fi for Argon or cellular for the Boron or B Series SoM).
+If Ethernet is available, it will always be used instead of the device's other network (Wi-Fi for Argon or cellular for the Boron or B-Series SoM).

 This has two consequences: